david-1-nguyen/Sassy-Production-in-Mern-Stack/README.md

 # Sassy-Production-in-Mern-Stack
-Rewriting sassynailsoakland.com in the mern stack.
+Rewriting sassynailsoakland.com in the MERNG stack.
 Using ReactJS for frontend development.
 Backend handled by apollo server, mongoose for database communication with MongoDB.

 Features to be ported over: